catbears/chat-demonstrator-app/Readme.md

 # Chat demonstrator app
 Hacked in an evening, this is a simple chat simulator to show off the result of experiments with local LLM.

-If you know how to make the chat text start at the left side, please let me know.
-My favourite LLM failed with this task :)

 ## How to use
 Put the dialog you want to demonstrate in the dialog.txt as in the example.
 Then run the app.
 The dialog starts automatically and restarts if you reload the window.